AdiCohen501/ExNet-BF-PF/README.md

 ![](ExNet_BF_PF_Net.PNG)

 ## Description
-This repository contains the code for the paper "ExNet-BF-PF: Explainable DNN-based Beamformer with Postfilter"
+This repository contains the code for the paper "ExNet-BF-PF: Explainable DNN-based Beamformer with Postfilter".

+## Demo Page
+The [demo page](https://exnet-bf-pf.github.io/) presents audio test samples along with their spectrograms, showcasing a comparison between our proposed method, "ExNet-BF+PF", and other competing methods.

 ## Authors
 Adi Cohen, Daniel Wong, Jung-Suk Lee and Sharon Gannot